-We estimate that depreciation and amortization of property and equipment will increase between \$2.0 million and \$2.5 million in 2014 due to our new corporate headquarters and technology related additions.
+We estimate that depreciation and amortization of property and equipment will increase slightly due to technology related additions.

 Impairment of Property and Equipment, Goodwill and Indefinite-Lived Intangibles

 On an ongoing basis, we assess the realizability of our assets.
 If, at any point during the year, we determine that an impairment exists, the carrying amount of the asset is reduced by the estimated impairment with a corresponding charge to earnings which we estimate could have a material adverse impact on earnings.